SlexAxton/txjs2013/schedule/09_rethink.md

 ![Drew Wilson]()

-Execute is a new book by Josh Long and Drew Wilson about acting on inspiration immediately rather than following the normal rules They step you through the 5-day build of the Space Box app and show you in real-time how to act on inspiration.
+Execute is a new book by Josh Long and Drew Wilson about acting on inspiration immediately rather than following the normal rules.
+They step you through the five-day build of the Space Box app and show you in real-time how to act on inspiration.
 They discuss how to stay inspired until you've shipped and how to identify what to build in the first place.
 If you are building apps, creating art, or you're a creative professional of any kind, then Execute is your new manual.